ssh88/MockDataRequestable/README.md

 # MockDataRequestable
-Swift protocol to easily parse mock data files to use in your unit test

-Really simple protocol to retrieve and parse a mock data file - only supports JSON right now.
+Really simple Swift protocol to easily parse mock data files to use in your unit tests - only supports JSON right now.

 ### Example